 Traditional Shotokan Karate

-Physically the emphasis in Shotokan karate is on efficient movement to develop tremendous speed and power, regardless of size or strength.
-Ultimately, receiving (blocking) an attack and countering become the same effortless motion, executed with complete commitment.
+Physically, the emphasis in Shotokan karate is on efficient movement to develop tremendous speed and power, regardless of size or strength.
+Ultimately, blocking an attack and countering become the same effortless motion, executed with complete commitment.

-But sharpening our minds and perfecting our character are equally important.
+But sharpening our minds and improving our character are equally important.
 Karate-do, the way of karate, offers a framework for how to live.
-Karate is defensive, never attacking first.
-Serious students of karate-do learn that working to perfect themselves, holding respect for everyone around them, and remaining peaceful help them to remain on the right path through life.
+Karate is defensive.
+Serious students of karate-do learn that working to strive to perfect themselves, holding respect for everyone around them, and remaining peaceful help them to remain on the right path through life.